arthurkay/deploy-ci/README.md

 Setting It Up

 The project can be cloned to a resource directory, e.g `/usr/local/src`.
-From there the user can edit the [Evironemnt File](environment.conf) to addjust parameters like the port, the playbook to run and the user to run the play as.
+From there the user can edit the [Evironment File](environment.conf) to addjust parameters like the port, the playbook to run and the user to run the play as.

 The config file looks something like the following: